-The City shall deduct Association Dues, from all employees who have signed a written authorization, and a copy of that authorization has been provided to the Director of Human Resources.
+The City shall deduct Association Dues, from all employees who have signed a written authorization, and a copy of that authorization has been provided to the Human Resources Director.
 The authorization shall indicate the Association Dues, to be deducted.
 Employees who do not sign the written authorization, shall be deemed to opt-out of Association membership.
 Employees on leave without pay or employees who earn a salary less than the Association deduction shall not have Association Dues deducted for that pay period.

-The Association shall notify the Director of Human Resources of the amount of the Association Dues to be deducted from the unit members' paychecks
+The Association shall notify the Human Resources Director of the amount of the Association Dues to be deducted from the unit members' paychecks.